monacoremo/postgrest-sessions-example/app.sql.md

 a valuable feature of PostgreSQL not available in most other relational databases.

 ### Create extensions

-In this application, we are going to use the `pgcrypto` extension to salt and hash passwords and to gernerate random session tokens. `citext` will provide us with a case-insensitive text type which we will use for emails. `pgTAP` allows us to define and run tests within the database.
+In this application, we are going to use the `pgcrypto` extension to salt and hash passwords and to generate random session tokens. `citext` will provide us with a case-insensitive text type which we will use for emails. `pgTAP` allows us to define and run tests within the database.
 While the first two extensions come with PostgreSQL by default, you will need to install the `pgTAP` one